Barry Parkin, chief sustainability officer at Mars Inc, spoke with Ben Cooper about the US food giant’s sustainability strategy.

-Linking a company's values with its history and heritage is a common theme in the corporate responsibility arena.
-While in many instances a case may be made for such lineage, for most major corporations the structure and ownership will have changed dramatically since its founding father first set up shop.
+Linking a company’s values with its history and heritage is a common theme in the corporate responsibility arena.
+While in some instances a case may be made for such lineage, for most major corporations the structure and ownership will have changed dramatically since its founding father first set up shop.

 In this regard, a private, family-owned company may be at an advantage, and there is possibly no better example to illustrate the point than Mars Inc.

-The company can not only draw on a core precept laid down by Forrest E. Mars, Sr in 1947, but just as crucially point to the fact that the same family remains in control of the company today.
-In 1947, Forrest Mars said: "The company's objective is the manufacture and distribution of food products in such manner as to promote a mutuality of services and benefits among all stakeholders."
+The company can not only draw on a core precept laid down by Forrest E. Mars, Sr in 1947, but just as crucially point to the fact the same family remains in control of the company today.
+In 1947, Forrest Mars said: “The company’s objective is the manufacture and distribution of food products in such manner as to promote a mutuality of services and benefits among all stakeholders.”

 Mutuality is one of the company’s five core principles, along with quality, responsibility, efficiency and freedom.
 Rather than releasing an annual ‘sustainability report’, Mars for the past three years has published what it calls its Principles in Action Summary.